 The return of Billy Batson has been a long time coming for DC Comics.
 The original Captain Marvel has been mostly absent from the comics since the early stages of the New 52.
-Writer Geoff Johns and artist Dale Eaglesham pair up to return Billy Batson and the rest of the Marvel family to the DC universe in Shazam #1.
+The writer Geoff Johns and artist Dale Eaglesham pair up to return Billy Batson and the rest of the Marvel family to the DC universe in Shazam #1.

-Who Said Being A Hero Can’t Be Fun?
+Who Said Being a Hero Can’t Be Fun?

 Shazam #1 wastes no time reintroducing us to the entire Marvel family.
 With the kids seemingly on a school field trip, the chemistry between the characters is as realistic and humorous as comic characters can get.
 It is refreshing to see Geoff Johns get to write with a lighter tone in this book.
 Dealing with kids, Johns creates a fun, goofy bunch that feels like they would fit perfectly on their own TV show.

-While on their field trip, a bunch of goons wearing masks — from different members of the Justice League and armed with guns — barge in.
-The thugs begin causing trouble because… of course, they do.
+While on their field trip, a bunch of goons wearing masks from different members of the Justice League and armed with guns barge in.
+The thugs begin causing trouble because, of course, they do.
 Shazam and the rest of the Marvel family make quick work of the thugs, each being as cocky and quirky as the last.

 John excels at creating a family atmosphere between the characters.
-The book is filled with great comedy, and heart-warming joy.
+The book is filled with great comedy and heartwarming joy.
 Seeing young kids enjoying their family and having a blast being heroes is a refreshing taste in today’s comic industry.

 After an “exciting” day at school, the Marvel family returns to their foster home.
 The kids seem to be having the time of their lives and feel like they are on top of the world.
 Usually, when heroes are feeling pretty

-While at home the kids travel into a secret location referred to as “The Station.”
 Looking like an old rundown subway station, the spot is filled with retro trains and maps.
 While the kids are having a ball exploring the newly discovered station, drama awaits them back home.
 A knock on the door from a man claiming to be Billy Batson’s real father is sure to stir things up in the issues to come.

-Dale Eaglesham’s work in Shazam #1 is pure entertainment.
+Dale Eaglesham’s work in Shazam #1 is pure fun.
 Giving beautiful detail and emotion in each panel provides for a fun book to read and look at.
 With Michael Atiyeh on color, this art team seems promising for the long run of this series.